 During my visit to Art Creation Foundation for Children in Haiti, I was overwhelmed by the quality of paper mache art that the children had made.
-My favorite purchase was this owl (above right) that I’m told is painted with voodoo patterns.
+My favorite purchase was this owl (left) that I’m told is painted with voodoo patterns.
 While I love the detail of it, I decided to see if I could make my own version, one that didn’t require the level of painting skill that the original artist obviously had.

 1. The mache artists in Haiti seemed to always use heavy brown paper, so I tried using a grocery bag on a soup can and was happy with the results.
 Small torn pieces, about 2″ square, soaked generously in mache were overlapped all around the can.
 One generous layer that dried overnight created a great foundation for gluing and painting the owl.